-\$10,000 or less- does not require a competitive process.
+- \$10,000 or less- Purchases for this amount do not require a competitive process.
 Follow THECB's internal procedures and policies for procuring services in an amount of \$10,000 or less.
-Time permitting, we will solicit to more than one vendor to include HUBs.

-\$10,000.01 to \$25,000- agencies are required to obtain three informal bids with a minimum of two (2) bids from HUBs.
-Allow 5 business days for responsive bids.
-Purchasing staff will decide whom to award based on best value for the state.

-\$25,000.01 or above- agencies are required to issue a formal solicitation.
-Estimate between 2 to 6 months to complete the formal solicitation process.
-A list of formal solicitation types can be found on Table 2, Formal Solicitation Methods.

-• In addition to the requirements above \$25,000:

-\$100,000.01 or above- the agency must submit its delegation request and its solicitation through the Procurement Oversight & Delegation portal if required.
-If the delegation request is denied, The Comptroller's Statewide Procurement Division (SPD) will procure the services on behalf of the agency.

-• In addition to the requirements above \$25,000 and \$100,000.01:

-\$5,000,000 or above- the Contract Advisory Team (CAT) reviews and makes recommendations on the solicitation documents.
+Time permitting, we will solicit more than one vendor to include HUBs. - \$10,000.01 to \$25,000- THECB is required to obtain three informal bids with a minimum of two (2) bids from HUBs.
+Allow five business days for responsive bids.
+Purchasing staff will decide whom to award based on best value for the state. - \$25,000.01 or above- THECB is required to issue a formal solicitation.
+Estimate between two (2) to six (6) months to complete the formal solicitation process.
+A list of formal solicitation types can be found on Table 2: Formal Solicitation Methods. - \$100,000.01 or above- In addition to the requirements above, unless subject to an exception, THECB must submit its delegation request and its solicitation through the Procurement Oversight & Delegation portal.
+If the delegation request is denied, The Comptroller's Statewide Procurement Division (SPD) will procure the services on behalf of the agency. - \$5,000,000 or above In addition to the requirements above, the solicitation documents must be submitted to the Contract Advisory Team (CAT) prior to posting.
+CAT reviews and makes recommendations on the solicitation documents.